• Feb 25, 2025

 12. Mysuru Palace, Mysore

-Built-in the 14th century, the Mysore Palace is an incredible and scenic example of the Indo-Sarascenic Style that has served as the official residence of the Wodeyar Dynasty.
-Once a seat of Mysuru, the palace was destructed three times by natural and anthropological causes, and thus, is a fourth reconstruction of the original wooden architecture built in 1912.
+Built in the 14th century, the Mysore Palace is an incredible, scenic example of the Indo-Saracenic Style and has served as the official residence of the Wodeyar Dynasty.
+Once the seat of Mysuru, the palace was destroyed three times by natural and anthropogenic causes; thus, it is the fourth reconstruction of the original wooden architecture built in 1912.
 It houses many remarkable temples in the city, along with some renowned points, including the Doll's Pavilion, Golden Throne, Darbar Hall, Marriage Pavilion, wrestling courtyard, Portrait Gallery, and Painting Gallery.

 • Best time to visit- Around the festival of Dussehra.